alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The easiest path to reduce mandatory questions is to convert them to optional questions, which means providing default answers that apply safely and effectively to most, if not all, users.
 For example, instead of requiring the user to define whether an execution should be dry-run or not, we can simply do dry-run by default.

-Dynamic default means we don’t need to ask the user to determine the right number of threads for the system to deploy on a given platform.
+Dynamic default means we don't need to ask the user to determine the right number of threads for the system to deploy on a given platform.

 When choosing default answers for optional questions, regardless of whether you opt for static or dynamic defaults, think carefully about the impact of your choice.
 Experience shows that most users will use the default, so this is both a chance and a responsibility.

 ## Escaping Simplicity

-It’s useful to think about optimizing for the sum of hours spent configuring across the organization.
+It's useful to think about optimizing for the sum of hours spent configuring across the organization.

 Consider not only the act of configuration itself, but also the decision paralysis users might experience when presented with many options, the time it takes to correct the configuration after taking a wrong turn, the slower rate of change due to lower confidence, and more.